fluxnetart/fluxnetart.github.io/_pages/program.md

 Scientists around the world have set up nearly 1,000 towers instrumented to constantly collect data about carbon, water, and energy fluxes – they are observing how the biosphere breathes.
 The key measurement technique used to collect these flux data is called <a href = "https://www.youtube.com/watch?v=CR4Anc8Mkas">eddy covariance</a>.
 It is the gold standard to measure total fluxes at the ecosystem scale without probing every plant and inch of soil on the landscape.
 All of this data is shared through a global ‘network of networks’ called <a href = "https://fluxnet.org/">FLUXNET</a> with a mission to facilitate collaboration and data sharing.

 <a href = "https://fluxnet.org/">FLUXNET</a> is much more than its datasets.
 It is a scientific community dedicated to understanding and communicating how ecosystems function and how Earth systems are changing.
 Having flux data in one place allows scientists to do big-picture thinking about climate change and develop models.
 Scientists also partner and engage with stakeholders to address applied environmental challenges with more local societal benefits. <a href = "https://fluxnet.org/">FLUXNET</a> data and models are used for scientific discoveries and to inform local and international ecosystem management efforts, including climate change adaptation and mitigation strategies.

-<h4>Why <i>flux</i>ART?</h4>

-The bridge between scientific advances, healthy ecosystems, and climate action is constructed through our collective imagination and calls for collective healing.
-This includes how scientists, artists, and the public reimagining and relate to the complexities and uncertainties of the biosphere and experience Earth system science.
-While both scientists and artists share a creative curiosity to observe and interpret how the world works, scientific outreach efforts often fail to lead society to fully feel and understand environmental change in a way that is empowering.
-This in turn limits the segment of the population that is inspired by science and driven to contribute to sustainable futures.

-To break these barriers and transform climate imaginaries and environmental futures, the <i>flux</i>ART, initiative aims to contemplate this biosphere’s breath, both to illuminate flux science in the general public’s experience and to strengthen communication between academics and society toward more actionable research.

 <figure style="text-align: center;">
   <img src="https://fluxnetart.github.io/images/logo_3.png">